andriawanridwan/newsapi-test-alfadigital/README.md

 Find file lib/utils/values/my_values.dart and change token with your api key.

 ## How To Run
-1. git clone https://github.com/andriawanridwan/newsapi-test-alfadigital.git on your repository.
+1. type git clone https://github.com/andriawanridwan/newsapi-test-alfadigital.git on your terminal.
 2. open project with vscode or other IDE.
 3. run the program with press f5 or type flutter run on terminal.